er1czz/er1czz.github.io/blog/writeup/README.md

     -  in terminal, type <b>*!j*</b> will start last command start with <b>*j*</b> such as 'jupyter notebook'.
 4. My python notes
     -  https://github.com/er1czz/python

+5. Writeup about conditional probability using reason code as example
+    - Writeup_Conditional_Probability_for_reason_codes.pdf